-Leiden University’s Central and East European Studies Center cordially invites you to attend the roundtable
+Leiden University’s Central and East European Studies Center cordially invites you to attend the lecture

 - Time: 16:00-17:30